The Bankrate promise

 How to improve your chances of a flight upgrade

 Pick an airline and work your way up to elite status

 Airlines reward their most loyal customers, so it’s time to choose an airline and become a frequent flyer.
-Make sure the airline services the airports you’re most likely to fly into; you probably don’t want to pick Alaska Airlines if you’re located in the Midwest, for example.
+Make sure the airline services the airports you’re most likely to fly into.
+For example, you probably don’t want to pick Alaska Airlines if you’re located in the Midwest.
 If you’re an international traveler, avoid small, primarily domestic carriers and look for a major airline that can get you across the globe.